ccp-volume-em/guide/docs/ngff.md

 The commonly used term Next Generation File Format (NGFF) refers to the OME-Zarr file format which is a Open Microscopy Environment (OME) community-lead format, for storing and sharing large bioimaging datasets.

+## Comparison of OME-Zarr libs
+There are a number of python packages providing good support for the OME-Zarr format.
-See the [Comparison of OME-Zarr libs](https://github.com/ome/ome-zarr-py/issues/407) including examples of each of the Python packages.
+See the [Comparison of OME-Zarr libs](https://github.com/ome/ome-zarr-py/issues/407) including examples of each of the python packages.

+## An Introduction to OME-Zarr for Big Bioimaging Data
 The textbook [An Introduction to OME-Zarr for Big Bioimaging Data](https://ome-zarr-book.readthedocs.io/) gives a great overview of the NGFF/OME-Zarr format and how to use it in Python.
 This is using the ome-zarr-models and pydantic-ome-ngff, as well as the core zarr-python package.

+## Persistent metadata

 We recommend the use of persistent metadata, together with the image data in [dask](https://docs.dask.org/) format.
 The metadata can be persisted in memory by using [Spatial Images](https://github.com/spatial-image/spatial-image) which are based on [Xarrays](https://docs.xarray.dev/).

-## Persistent metadata

 ```mermaid
 ---